Paul Paddick

-Paul Andrew Paddick (born 16 February 1967) is an Australian singer and actor.
+Paul Andrew Paddick is an Australian singer and actor.
 He is best known for his portrayal of Captain Feathersword, "the friendly pirate", a character associated with the children's band the Wiggles, where he eventually came to be known as "the fifth Wiggle".

 Early life and education

 Paddick earned a Bachelor of Music from the University of Adelaide, studying classical opera for three years.

 He also studied drama at the Western Australian Academy of Performing Arts (WAAPA), at the same time as Hugh Jackman.
 He has stated that even during his training as a performer, he "much preferred to be the comic second than the actual lead because it was much more fun and a lot less pressure.
 You got to get all the laughs and subtly steal part of the show".

 Paddick joined the Victoria State Opera's touring group of West Side Story where he played Diesel from 1992-94.
 He also played the Robber King in Don Quixote.